day8/re-frame/docs/WIP/README.md

 Next, you need to do the code walk through in the docs.
 This will quickly get your knowledge to about 80%.
-The final 20% always comes with use and carefully reading the rest of the docs (of which there's a few).
+The final 20% always comes incrementally with use and carefully reading the rest of the docs (of which there's a few).

-Read these docs: <br>
+So, next, go here: <br>
 https://github.com/Day8/re-frame/blob/master/docs/README.md

 Experiment with these examples: <br>